 Directions: 1.
-Place peanuts, chia seeds and the coconut oil/butter into a food processor or high-speed blender.
+Place peanuts, chia seeds, and coconut oil/butter into a food processor or high-speed blender.
 2. Process, adding the coconut butter/oil little by little, this will help emulsify it and therefore 'thicken' it, and stop when you got the desired consistency.
 (5-7 minutes is around the time it will take for the peanuts to turn to break down, turning into butter)

-3. For the those who like their peanut butter crunchy, just add 1/4 cup or so of toasted peanuts to your finished butter.
+3. For those who like their peanut butter crunchy, just add 1/4 cup or so of toasted peanuts to your finished butter.
 Finally, keep in your fridge in a glass jar or airtight container and enjoy!

 Remember to keep in mind that a thinner butter is easier to lick for your dog!